Breastfeeding While Traveling: What You Need to Know

 Milk Output: Stay Hydrated

 Nursing moms who travel know that milk output may fluctuate because of a change of schedule, sleep disruptions, different eating patterns, and other stressors.
-Increasing your fluid intake and avoiding too much alcohol will help you maintain a good milk output.
+Increasing your fluid intake and avoiding alcohol will help you maintain a good milk output.

 Another potential dehydrator is

 If you are planning on pumping or bringing stored milk with you, it’s important to be familiar with storage guidelines.
 Breast milk can be stored at room temperature for up to 6-8 hours.
-Refrigerated milk is good for up to five days at a temperature of 39°F (4°C), and frozen milk stored in a freezer can last for up to 12 months if you use a deep freezer.
-Once frozen milk is thawed to room temperature, it should be used within one hour.
+Refrigerated milk is good for up to 5 days at a temperature of 39°F (4°C), and frozen milk stored in a freezer can last for up to 12 months if you use a deep freezer.
+Once frozen milk is thawed to room temperature, it should be used within 1 hour.
 You should not refreeze thawed milk.
 Choose a sterile container to store the milk and label it with a date.
 Your body produces milk according to what your baby needs developmentally, so try to use the freshest milk possible.